Leonardo-Boss/suckless-site/suckless.org/conference/index.md

 	systems.
 Portability conceptions encountered en route are reviewed and ranked from 1 to 3 (depraved, naive and not too bad).

+(11:40-12:00) sRGB and colorspace lightening talk, Laslo Hunhold

 (12:00-13:00) Lunch break

-(13:00-13:50) SCC and QBE for practical compilation, Roberto E. Vargas Caballero
+(13:15-14:10) SCC and QBE for practical compilation, Roberto E. Vargas Caballero

 	For now decades, we have witnessed a dramatic increase in the complexity of compilers.
 Mainstream compilers have become huge C++ programs that try